Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

 This project produces a device with flashed configuration settings and no remote management capability.
 Some would see this as a positive from a security-perspective, but it could prove challenging in network environments where change is constant.
 A re-flash/re-programming is required to change any of the following configuration options:
 - Device IP and Subnet
 - IP Gateway
-- SNMP monitoring node IP addresses
+- Authorized SNMP monitoring node IP address list
 - SNMP read community string

 __Bottom line: If you need or desire web management and/or SNMP write functionality, you could enhance this project's code or simply purchase a commercial product.__